Luerfel/Luerfel/README.md

-<p align="center">I am currently pursuing a degree in Software Engineering at PUC Campinas.
+<p align="left">I am currently pursuing a degree in Software Engineering at PUC Campinas.
 Throughout my academic journey, I have developed strong skills in languages like C and Python, and have created several projects, including games, robotics, and AI systems.
 Additionally, I participated in the IoTLab at PUC Campinas, where I honed my skills in IoT, AI, embedded systems, and robotics.</p>

 ###